voxpupuli/puppet-icinga2/README.md

 A list of the ITL plugins to load.
 Defaults to `[ 'plugins', 'plugins-contrib', 'windows-plugins', 'nscp' ]`.

 ##### `confd`
-This is the directory where Icinga2 stores it's object configuration by default.
+This is the directory where Icinga 2 stores it's object configuration by default.
 To disable this, set the parameter to `false`.
 It's also possible to assign your own directory.
 This directory is relative to etc/icinga2 and must be managed outside of this module as file resource with tag icinga2::config::file.
 By default this parameter is `true`.